 This recipe for chicken paprikash is one of those magic recipes.
 It doesn’t just taste delicious, it also makes us feel good afterwards.
 How?
 I have no clue.
 The spell of comfort food I suppose.

 My family has been enjoying chicken paprikash for years.
 One of my attempts to simplify the classic recipe led to my Easy Chicken and Chickpea Paprikash, that has become a readers’ favourite.
 If you are after a quick and leaner version for this iconic dish, check it out.

 However today is all about the classic version, the authentic paprikash or chicken paprikas as it is also known.

 The classic recipe is quite simple actually, as most old style European cooking.
-It uses a chicken cut up into smaller parts, that is browned and then slowly cooked in Hungarian paprika sauce until very tender.
+It uses a whole chicken, cut up into smaller parts, which is is browned.
+And finally it is slowly cooked in Hungarian paprika sauce until very tender.

 I usually serve it with rice but egg noodles are a great substitute for dumplings.

 Cooking chicken paprikash will take about 1 hour from start to finish.

 However, only 15-20 minutes of that time is active.
 The rest is chicken happily bubbling away in the delicious paprika sauce.